nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor enter the command to find a supplier.
+1. Actor chooses to find a supplier
-2. Actor enters the command with the desired search criteria.
+2. Actor enter the command to find a supplier with the desired search criteria.
 3. Trackr searches for suppliers that match the given criteria.
 4. Trackr displays a list of suppliers that match the criteria.